 Flagstaff Sedona Dog Magazine: Timber Talks

-And last, don’t give me any of your holiday cakes, mince pies (full of grapes-raisins), chocolate of any kind, turkey bones (or any poultry bones), fat trimmings, macadamia or other nuts.
-While these are wonderful treats for your human family, they are dangerous to your four-legged family.
+No holiday cakes, mince pies (full of grapes-raisins), chocolate of any kind, turkey bones (or any poultry bones), fat trimmings, macadamia or other nuts.

 Copyright 2017.
 All Rights Reserved.
 Flagstaff Sedona Dog Magazine